rat-c/custom-network-blocklist/README.md

 ### uBlock Origin

 To set the blocklist in uBlock Origin, you will have to open up the settings, filter lists and scroll all the way down.
-There, you will have to insert the raw file, which will be confirmed by displaying 'X used out of X'.
-This should also sync from device to device, if setup correctly.
+There, you can place a checkmark next to Import under the Custom section near the bottom of the Filter lists pane.
+Paste the URLs of the filter lists into the text area that appears below.
+These filter lists are automatically updated regularly.

 <img src="https://i.imgur.com/micR75O.png" height="250px"/>